awslabs/aws-well-architected-labs/content/Security/300_Labs/300_Autonomous_Monitoring_Of_Cryptographic_Activity_With_KMS/2_configure_ecs_repository_and_deploy_application_stack.md

 In this part of the Lab, we will be testing the encrypt API of the sample application we just deployed.
 Our application will basically take a JSON payload with `Name` and `Text` key, and it will encrypt the value under text key with a designated KMS key.
 Once the text is encrypted, it will store the encrypted text in the RDS database with the `Name` as the primary key.

-###### Note:
+{{% notice note %}}
-For simplicity our sample application is not generating individual KMS keys for each record generated.
+**Note:** For simplicity our sample application is not generating individual KMS keys for each record generated.
 Should you wish to deploy this pattern to production, we recommend that you use a separate KMS key for each record.
+{{% /notice %}}

-Please replace the < Application Endpoint URL > with the **OutputPattern1ApplicationEndpoint** from previous step.
+From your **Cloud9** terminal, replace the < Application Endpoint URL > with the **OutputPattern1ApplicationEndpoint** from previous step.

 ```
 ALBURL="< Application Endpoint URL >"